ArcadeHustle/LindyLiberation/README.md

 https://library.osu.edu/site/copyright/2019/03/20/2018-dmca-section-1201-exemptions-announced/

 ## Sega Lindbergh Hacking<br>
 This document will serve as a reference guide to how the Sega Lindbergh works.
 The Sega Lindbergh is an arcade platform developed by Sega as a successor to the Sega NAOMI 2 arcade system.
 It was launched in 2005 and acted as Sega's "primary" arcade system until the release of the Sega RingEdge platform in 2009.
-Sega officially stopped supporting the system in 2018.
+Sega officially stopped supporting some versions of the system in 2018.

 Hardware
 Motherboard